Living wages across the whole supply chain: focusing at home in the U.S.

-Living Wage On-Up is building a bipartisan, market-led certification system that will focus on the entire supply chain, starting with U.S. employers that pay living wages to their own workers and contractors.
+Living Wage For US is building a nonpartisan, market-led certification system that will focus on the entire supply chain, starting with U.S. employers that pay living wages to their own workers and contractors.
 Starting at home, we want to ensure that American workers are fairly compensated without prejudice.
 From there, we help certified employers build practical, global living wage policies that extend across supply chains and across the world.

 This is an issue that affects us all and threatens our economy and international stability.

 Are you concerned about living wages?
 Do you know if you pay living wages to your employees?
 Need help creating and implementing a strategy to improve worker wages, starting with your own U.S. operations?
-Living Wage On-Up is here to help! www.livingwageonup.org
+Living Wage For US is here to help! www.livingwageforus.org